ComwrapReply/comwrap-whitelabel-eds/blocks/tags/README.md

 ### Tags Not Showing on Published Page

 **Check:**
+- Verify you've selected tags using the AEM tag picker in Page Properties
+- Ensure tags are saved in the page properties (cq:tags field)
-- Verify the page has a `<meta name="tags" content="...">` tag in the head
+- Check that a `<meta name="cq-tags" content="...">` tag exists in the page head
-- Ensure the content attribute contains tags separated by commas
-- Check browser console for any JavaScript errors
 - Verify the Tags block is properly placed on the page
 - Ensure the page has been published after adding tags
+- Check browser console for any JavaScript errors

 **If issue persists:**
 - Clear browser cache and reload the page
 - Check that the Tags block JavaScript file is loading correctly
+- Verify tags are properly configured in your AEM tag library
-- Verify the page metadata is properly saved
+- Check the page source to confirm the cq-tags meta tag exists

 ### Tags Displaying Incorrectly

 **Check:**
-- Ensure tags are properly formatted (comma-separated)
+- Verify tags are properly selected in the AEM tag picker
+- Check that tag names are displaying correctly (tag IDs are automatically converted to readable names)
-- Check for special characters that might break parsing
+- Ensure tags don't have unusual characters that might break display
-- Verify tags don't contain HTML entities or code
-- Ensure there are no extra spaces or formatting issues
+- Check browser developer tools for rendering issues

 **If issue persists:**
-- Review the actual meta tag content in the page source
+- Review the actual meta tag content in the page source (`meta[name="cq-tags"]`)
-- Check browser developer tools for rendering issues
 - Verify CSS is loading correctly
+- Check that tag IDs are in the expected format (the block handles various AEM tag ID formats)

 ### Can't Find Tags Field in Page Properties

 **Check:**
 - Ensure you have access to edit page properties
-- Look for "Metadata" or "Page Properties" in the Universal Editor
+- Look for the "Basic" or "Tags" tab in Page Properties
-- Check if your site uses a different meta tag field name
+- Check for the "cq:tags" field (may be labeled as "Tags" or "cq:tags")
-- Verify page template supports custom metadata fields
+- Verify your page template includes the standard tag field

-**Note:** If you can't find a tags field, you may need to:
+- Ensure you have permissions to edit page properties

+**Note:** The Tags block uses AEM's native tag system (cq:tags), which should be available by default in page properties.
+If you can't find it:
-1. Ask your AEM administrator to add a tags metadata field
+1. Ask your AEM administrator to verify the page template includes the tag field
-2. Or ensure tags are set in the page head HTML directly
+2. Check if custom page templates are overriding the default properties

 ### Tags Block Shows but is Empty

 **Check:**
+- Verify you've selected tags in the AEM tag picker
+- Ensure tags are saved in page properties (not just selected temporarily)
-- Verify the meta tag exists and has a content attribute
+- Check that the `<meta name="cq-tags" content="...">` tag exists and has content
-- Ensure the content is not empty or just whitespace
-- Check that commas are used as separators (not other characters)
-- Verify tags are properly saved in page metadata
+- Verify tags are properly formatted in the meta tag (comma-separated tag IDs)
+- Ensure the page has been saved and published after selecting tags

 ### Tags Not Updating After Changes